proofrock/ws4sqlite/documentation/documentation/authentication.md

 The `auth`nodes represent the structure that instructs ws4sql to protect that db with authentication.

-{% hint style="info" %}
-If a database is protected with auth and the client provides wrong credentials, or doesn't provide any, the HTTP answer will be `401 Unauthorised`.
+> ℹ️ If a database is protected with auth and the client provides wrong credentials, or doesn't provide any, the HTTP answer will be `401 Unauthorised` or the custom code specified in `customErrorCode` (see above).
-{% endhint %}

 ### On the server

 #### Authentication `mode`

-_Lines 3, 12; string; mandatory_
+_Lines 3, 9; string; mandatory_

 The first, common parameter is `mode`, that indicates the means that the client is required to use to authenticate.
 It can be: